Comparison of three-dimensional and two-dimensional statistical mechanics of shear layers for flow between two parallel plates: Abstract

 \section{Abstract}

-It is shown that the averaged velocity profiles predicted by statistical mechanics of point vortices and statistical mechanics of vortex lines are practically indistinguishable for a shear flow between two parallel walls.
+It is shown that the averaged velocity profiles predicted by statistical mechanics of point vortices and statistical mechanics of vortex lines are practically indistinguishable for a shear flow between two parallel walls. \keywords{Vortex dynamics \and Hamiltonian systems \and Turbulence \and boundary layer}